andrew/ultimate-awesome/README.md

 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
 - [awesome-terraform](https://github.com/eric-erki/awesome-terraform) - Curated list of resources on HashiCorp's Terraform.
 - [awesome-grc-ai](https://github.com/ethanolivertroy/awesome-grc-ai) - Curated list of AI + GRC resources: AI governance frameworks and AI-powered compliance tools.
+- [awesome-security-research](https://github.com/g3rzi/awesome-security-research) - 😎 A curated list of the awesome resources about the security research.
 - [awesome-nodejs-tools](https://github.com/geekyahmed/awesome-nodejs-tools) - A collection of awesome Node.js tools for developers.
 - [awesome-goplus-security](https://github.com/GoPlusSecurity/awesome-goplus-security) - An awesome & curated list of resources related to GoPlus Security.
 - [awesome-inclusive-user-research](https://github.com/Grunet/awesome-inclusive-user-research) - A collection of resources around the area of inclusive user research.
 Also check out